 Although elaborate painted silk kosode were worn by the elite, the working class developed their own street style influenced by Kabuki actors and courtesans.
 Fans who wanted to emulate their favorite actors decorated their own clothing by adapting those they had seen on the stage.

-This t-shirt was dyed using the "crunch" technique, with a direct dye application.
+This Festival Jacket was dyed using the "crunch" technique, with a direct dye application.
 I could not find a shibori term for this method.
 It is an example of contemporary festival tie-dye.
 Use coupon code "TIEDYE" for 20% off.